 The difference in their ages made Ben and Tadzio more like father and son than brothers.
 Tadzio was one of the coolest things that ever happened to Ben.
 But he worried so much about him; Tadzio’s autism made him awkward around people, especially strangers.
-He’d freeze up as if he’d been turned to stone.
+Sometimes he’d freeze up as if he’d been turned to stone or blabber on in a made-up language.
 Ben was very protective of his baby brother.
-Mark had been the first non-family member Tadzio really trusted enough to talk to.
+(Come to think of it, Mark had been the first non-family member Tadzio really trusted enough even to talk to.)

 “Hey, Ben!”
 Tadzio’s excited voice rose up the stairs.

 “Come here!
 Look what I found!”
 Tadzio shouted back.

 “Okay, just a minute.
 I’ll be right down!”

 “I’m down in the basement.”

 Ben put his half-emptied Dopp kit on the toilet tank and headed downstairs.
 He crossed through the sunny kitchen and started down the basement stairs.
 It was dim in the basement with only the light from a few horizontal windows along the tops of the walls letting in the mid-morning sun.
 Tadzio sat holding a shoebox-sized wooden box, a treasure chest, near a medium-sized hole in the back wall.
 A flat piece of stone rested on the floor.

 “I found it in there,” Tadzio said as he gestured toward the dark opening.
 “I put the fishing poles over there.
 And I saw that ball on the floor so I kicked it.
 It hit the back wall and the stone came off.
 The box was behind it.
 Can I open it?”